As stated in the article by Kasey Panetta, “7 Technologies Underpin the Hype Cycle for the Internet of Things, 2016. “

 What differentiates successful planning, execution, implementation, and adoption of IoT in a company is the maturity of its DNA.

-- It’s an utmost important factor to get the mindset ready with their strategy to adopt Digital Services.
+- It’s an important factor to get the mindset ready with their strategy to adopt Digital Services.
 We might be talking Digital Economy or Big Data Analytics whatsoever.
-Still, without a Champion that can break down all the barriers, especially in the mindset, that company will be doomed within the next 3-4 years when everyone else has increased their productivity multiple folds and created new revenue streams by adopting digital services.
+Still, without a Champion that can break down all the barriers, especially in the mindset that the company will be doomed within the next 3-4 years when everyone else has increased their productivity multiple folds and created new revenue streams by adopting digital services.
 Both front-end and back-end systems must be in digital form.
 Interacting with customers is no longer sufficient for humans but must extend the reach using online and mobile services.
-We have to do away with the pen and paper process to be more competitive.
+To be more competitive, we must do away with the pen and paper process.
 Everything MUST be in digital format.
 Otherwise, your business will be eaten away by your competitor.

 - Taking control of the utilization of your assets and understanding how your customer uses your products are essential.
-Thus, the assets MUST get connected to allow the companies to monitor their usage pattern.
+Thus, the assets must connect to allow the companies to monitor their usage pattern.
 Please find the best connectivity options, whether inside a building or outside.
-It can be either a fixed or wireless, short-range or long-range, low-speed or high-speed network – everything depends on the kinds of data the sensor transmits.
+It can be either a fixed or wireless, short-range or long-range, low-speed or high-speed network – everything depends on the sensor’s data.

 - Get ready to transform your new process workflow.
 It will never be the same again.
 IoT will break down unnecessary barriers and automate the process flow.
 You might face some resistance internally when these new processes obsolete many manual tasks and jobs.
-However, you might need new applications to manage with the new approach, and thus new jobs are created.
-Therefore, many custom-built applications need to integrate into the legacy systems.
-But it also opens up unlimited possibilities for new applications for companies who wish to replace their old systems or want to adopt a new business.
+However, you might need new applications to manage the new approach, and thus new jobs are created.
+Therefore, many custom-built applications need to integrate into legacy systems.
+But it also opens up unlimited possibilities for new applications for companies wishing to replace their old systems or adopt a new business.